wcfrobert/ezanchor/README.md

   <br>
 </h1>
 <p align="center">
-EZAnchor evaluates overturning of nonstructural components due to seismic excitation in all possible orientations to determine critical anchor shear/tension demands.
+EZAnchor evaluates overturning of nonstructural components due to seismic excitation at all orientations for critical anchor shear/tension demands.
 </p>